suppd/3D-Rendering-Engine-OpenGL-With-Collisions/README.md

 OBB/AABB Memory Ratio: 2.5x (OBB uses 2.5x more memory)

+#### 10.000 Cubes To Test Scalability:

+I also ran two test with 10.000 cubes rotated and not rotated but only one iteration, the reason why i seperate these is because these text files were so long that they were too big for AI to read.
+So I analyzed them myself roughly and found that all results were for the most part the same no rotation = both accurate with little deviancy, rotation = OBB accurate and AABB very varyingly accurate.
+The only results that were intresting are these:

+Results after 1 iterations:
+  AABB Total Time: 120 ms
+  OBB Total Time: 99 ms
+  OBB/AABB Time Ratio: 0.825x
+  Avg Time per Object:
+    AABB: 0.012 ms
+    OBB: 0.0099 ms

+Total AABB Memory: 240000 bytes
+Total OBB Memory: 600000 bytes
+OBB/AABB Memory Ratio: 2.5x

+Results after 1 iterations:
+  AABB Total Time: 123 ms
+  OBB Total Time: 100 ms
+  OBB/AABB Time Ratio: 0.813008x
+  Avg Time per Object:
+    AABB: 0.0123 ms
+    OBB: 0.01 ms

+Total AABB Memory: 240000 bytes
+Total OBB Memory: 600000 bytes
+OBB/AABB Memory Ratio: 2.5x

 ## Conclusion & Final Thoughts

 AABBs are the more memory-efficient and computationally stable option, with zero observed drifts in all test cases.
 However, the biggest downside is their bad accuracy on rotated objects, leading to high wasted space (up to ~76% for cubes and ~70% for spheres).
 This makes them unusable for precise collision detection in dynamic environments where objects frequently rotate.